EamonConway/intro-workflow/README.md

 their corresponding age bracket within the contact matrix, a list of their vaccination history and the decay rate of their neutralising antibodies.
-Note that each individual’s entire vaccination history must be known {} and is an input into the transmission model.
+Note that each individual’s entire vaccination history must be known *a priori* and is an input into the transmission model.
 This is in contrast to other IBMs that simulate the time of vaccination, however, this is a conscious design choice.
 By not directly simulating the vaccination roll-out within the transmission model, we have the increased benefit of being able to directly incorporate known vaccination information and can quickly and efficiently switch out different vaccination scenarios.
 This is an important feature of the IBM